ssardina-teaching/git-hw-submissions/README.md

 * `git_clone_submissions.py`: will clone and update a set of repositories (provided in a CSV file) for a given submission tag.
 * `gh_authors_collect.py`: extract the number of commits per each author in a set of GitHub repositories.
 This can be used to do analysis of student contributions
 * `git_create_wiki.py`: will push a template Wiki to a list of GitHub repos.
+* `gh_member_bulk_team.py`: add/delete GH username to a list of teams in an organization (e.g., to add tutors to groups so they can see student repos).
 * `git_batch_commit.sh`: a shell script template to make changes to a collection of repos.

 Other scripts (under [`other-scripts/`](other-scripts/) folder):